History of art: Mesoamerica

 Some of the first great civilizations in the Americas developed in Mesoamerica (meaning 'middle Americas'), the most well known being the Mayans and the Aztecs.

 The Olmecs (c.1400–400 BC) were the first major civilization in modern-day Mexico.
 Many elements of Mesoamerican civilizations, like the practice of building of pyramids, the complex calendar, the pantheon of gods and hieroglyphic writing have origins in Olmec culture.
 They produced jade and ceramic figurines, colossal heads and pyramids with temples at the top, all without the advantage of metal tools.
 For them, jadeite was a stone more precious than gold and symbolized divine powers and fertility.
 17 Olmec colossal heads have been discovered, each weighing a few tons.
-Each head, with the flattened nose and thick lips, wears a helmet, similar with the ones worn during official ball games, possibly representing kings of officials.
+Each head, with the flattened nose and thick lips, wears a helmet, similar to the ones worn during official ball games, possibly representing kings of officials.

 The Maya civilization began around 1800 BC and grew until the arrival of Spanish colonizers in the 1500s.
 They occupied southeast Mexico, Guatemala, Belize, and parts of Honduras and El Salvador.
 The Mayans were trading with cities, like Teotihuacán, but also with many Mesoamerican civilizations, like the Zapotecs or the other groups from central or coast areas of Mexico, and also with populations that did not inhabit Mesoamerican territories, like the Taíno from the Caribbean.
 They produced impressive king portraits, polychrome ceramic vessels, earthenware figures, wooden sculptures, stelae, and built complex cities with pyramids.
 Most of the well preserved polychrome ceramic vessels were discovered in the tombs of nobles.

 Arising from humble beginnings as a nomadic group, the Aztecs created the largest empire in Mesoamerican history, lasting from 1427 to 1521.
 They did not call themselves 'Aztecs', but Mexica.
 The term Aztecs was assigned by historians.
 They transformed the capital of their empire, Tenochtitlan, into a place where artists of Mesoamerica created impressive artworks for their new masters.
 The present-day Mexico City was built over the Aztec capital, Tenochtitlan.